netreplica/nrx/README.md

 # Prerequisites

 * Python 3.9+.
-In the commands below we assume use have `python3.9` executable.
-If you have a different name, change accordingly.
+In the commands below we assume you have `python3.9` executable.
+If it is under a different name, change accordingly.
 * PIP

     ```Shell